List of current NRL Women's team squads: New Zealand Warriors

-The New Zealand Warriors had announced contract extensions in several instalments from August 2025.

-The New Zealand Warriors had announced player signings in several instalments from October 2025.
+The New Zealand Warriors announced contract extensions in several instalments from August 2025.
+The New Zealand Warriors announced player signings in several instalments from October 2025.

 North Queensland Cowboys

 The North Queensland Cowboys are coached by Ricky Henry.

+Jersey numbers in the table reflect the team list announced for Round 11.

-Table last updated on 12 November 2025.
+Table last updated on 12 September 2026 (after Round 11).